• Skip to primary navigation

 According to Ohio State University meat scientists, there are over 200 types of sausage.
 My son and I took a class on how to make homemade sausage at OSU and we learned so much!

-The spices used can be changed slightly to result in a different eating experience.
+The spices used in this sausage seasoning recipe can be changed slightly to result in a different eating experience.
 Many sausages have different flavors based on the spices that are available or popular in the region.

 Start With a Base Sausage Recipe